axoflow/axosyslog-core-docs/content/chapter-manipulating-messages/modifying-messages/rewrite-set/_index.md

 To set a field of the message to a specific value, you have to:

 - define the string to include in the message, and
 - select the field where it should be included.
+- {{< include-headless "chunk/set-groupset-type-support.md" >}}

 You can set the value of available macros, for example, HOST, MESSAGE, PROGRAM, or any user-defined macros created using parsers (for details, see {{% xref "/chapter-parsers/_index.md" %}} and {{% xref "/chapter-parsers/chapter-patterndb/_index.md" %}}).
 Note that the rewrite operation completely replaces any previous value of that field.

 {{< include-headless "wnt/note-rewrite-hard-macros.md" >}}

 Use the following syntax:

 ## Declaration: